rjfaust/rjfaust.github.io/_syllabi/csc245Summer21Syllabus.md

 ### Homework (48% of final grade)
 Homework assignments designed to give you hands on experience with topics in preparation for the exams.
  + *Frequency*: Beginning the first week of courses, students will be assigned 1 homework assignment per week.
-Homework assignments will be assigned on Friday and will be due the following Friday at **11:59 p.m.**.
+Homework assignments will be assigned on Friday and will be due the following Friday at **11:59 p.m.(MST)**.
 However, the TA's and I will not guarantee a response to questions sent to us after **5pm** the day the homework is due.
 The exception to this schedule is the first week, where the homework will be assigned on the first day of classes Monday (6/7) but will still be due that Friday (6/11).
 The week of exams, homework assignments will not be graded, they will solely be for practice on the topics of the prior week.
 However, I strongly recommend you at least attempt some of the problems on practice assignments as those topics will still be covered by exams.
  + *Content* With the exception of the first assignment, homework assignments will cover the material covered the week it is assigned.
  + *Submission*: Homework will be submitted on Gradescope.
  + *Legibility*: A this time, I will not require you to type your homework.
 However, I strongly encourage you to type your homework assignments, specifically with Latex.
 Homework assignments that are not legible, may not be graded.
 I will offer 5%  extra credit per assignment for typed homework.
 However, if legibility becomes too much of an issue, I will switch from offering 5% of extra credit to requiring typed homework for 5% in the grading rubric (meaning hand-written homework will get at most a 95%).
 I strongly recommend learning Latex and using [Overleaf](https://overleaf.com) (it is free and easy to use).
 To make this easier, I will provide Latex templates for each homework so you simply need to add your response below each question, along with a document of commonly used symbols for you to refer to.
  + *Incomplete or Incorrect Homework*: On the due date, turn in what you have written for your assignment, whether it is complete or not.
 Show your work!
 Partial credit can still be given for incomplete or incorrect answers/assignments if sufficient work is shown.
  + *Scoring*: Typed homework will be awarded 5% extra credit.
 Feedback for individual assignments will be posted on Gradescope, along with the grading rubric used.
  + *Discussing Your Score*: If you do not understand why you lost points for a problem or want to hear feedback for improvement, feel free to come to us to discuss it.
 I ask that you first meet with a TA (as they will be grading your homework) and come to that meeting with specific questions and concerns.
 If after meeting with them, you are not satisfied, you can arrange a meeting with me to discuss your concerns.
 Note, that if you are looking to dispute your score, you must do so within a week of receiving your score and feedback.
 You may still ask questions about an assignment after a week but it will not result in a score change.
  + *Late Assignment Policy*: **No late assignments will be accepted**.
-Homework is do by **11:59 p.m.** on the specified due date.
+Homework is due by **11:59 p.m.(MST)** on the specified due date.
 Unless exceptional circumstances occur, homework will not be accepted after that time.